eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_server.md

   Learn how to create a server for a service definition.
 ---

 # Introduction

-This example assumes that you have used the [Velocitas App C++ Template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) to create a new repository and now want to modify it to be a grpc service client.
+This example assumes that you have used the [Velocitas App C++ Template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) to create a new repository and now want to modify it to be a grpc service server.
 The example files can also be found in the [Github repository](https://github.com/eclipse-velocitas/velocitas-docs/examples/grpc_server).

 ## Velocitas components